Tips and Tricks Using VBScript in NiceLabel

 NiceLabel software allows you to adapt to the users's request for functionality not originally available in the software.
-The typical examples of such requests would be:
+The typical examples of such requests are:

-The applications NiceLabel Pro, NiceForm and NiceWatch provide the Visual Basic Script (VB script) support to enhance NiceLabel with features not initially planned in the software.
+NiceLabel Pro, PowerForms and Automation provide the Visual Basic Script (VB script) support to enhance NiceLabel with features not initially planned in the software.

-NiceLabel supports the syntax of the VB script language, but because of the internal implementation, you must be aware of some NiceLabel peculiarities when using the VB scripting.
+NiceLabel supports the syntax of the VB script language, but with some limitations.

 If Myvariable <> "" Then

-3. Enclose the variables in square brackets, if they include spaces in the names
+3. Enclose the variables in square brackets, if they include spaces in their names.

-If you can choose the variable names yourself, avoid using spaces in the names.
+If you can choose the variable names yourself, avoid using spaces in their names.

-4. Enclose the variables/database field names in square brackets, if they contain reserved names
+4. Enclose your variables/database field names in square brackets, if they contain reserved names.

-When you write your own SQL sentence to deal with the SQL databases directly, make sure to enclose the variable/field names in square brackets, even if the names do not include spaces.
-This will ensure that the SQL server sees the variable/field as such, and not as the reserved name of some other functionality.
+When you write SQL sentences, enclose your variable/field names in square brackets, even if the names do not include spaces.
+This ensures that the SQL server sees the variable/field as such, and not as the reserved names of SQL functionalities.

-For example: your field's name is FIELD.
-This is reserved name and should not be used.
-If you insist in using it, you can enclose it in square brackets, [FIELD].
+For example, your field's name is FIELD.
+This is the reserved name and you should avoid it.
+If you use it anyway, enclose it in square brackets: [FIELD].